zaksabeast/PokemonRNGGuides/guides/frlg/en/wild (emu).md

 ```
 If you didn't hit what you wanted after calibration, just re-try the calibration part, use save-states done before to avoid any problem, it can be some basic error.
 After a few tries, if you still can't hit anything, check twice all your setup.

 If you followed all steps, the Pokemon will be what you wanted after calibration.
-Tada, you did your first Gen 3 Wild RNG !
+Tada, you did your first Gen 3 Wild RNG!